Autobiographies: Memoirs and Personal Histories

 ‘Wilkomirski, Binjamin’: Fragments, Memories of a Wartime Childhood.
 Translated from the German by Carol Brown Janeway.
 Schocken Books.
 New York: 1996.
 First edition.
 8vo.
 Boards.
 Pp. iv, 156.
 Frontispiece photograph.
 Fine copy with wrap-around label. $10.00

 This tells the harrowing story of a Jewish boy's ordeals in the Ghetto of Riga, then in the concentration camps of Majdanek and Auschwitz.
-However, it was shown that the story told here is entirely fictional.
+However, it was investigated and shown to be entirely fictional.
 The author was actually born in Switzerland in 1941 and never left that country during his childhood.
 Yet many readers find this book to be powerful, and it appears to have found a niche in the vast literature on the Holocaust.

 Woolf, Leonard: Sowing, An Autobiography of the Years 1880-1904.
 Hogarth Press.
 London: 1960.
 8vo.
 Cloth.
 Very good copy in tape-marked and worn dj. $18.00

 Zykë, Cizia: Oro.
 Translated from the French by Stanley Hochman.
 St. Martin's Press.
 New York: 1985.
 First U.S. Edition.
 8vo.
 Boards.
 Pp. 282, (iv).
 Near fine copy in dj. $6.00

 The author, who was born in Morocco of Albanian descent, was an adventurer.
 In this tale he is hunting for gold in a remote corner of Costa Rica.
 Underneath the tough, world weary exterior the author would have us believe he is a charming man.